-Oahu—and its Daniel K. Inouye International Airport—is typically the cheapest of Hawaii’s major airports for a long-haul flight from the mainland.
-Even if you intend to spend most or all of your time on Maui, Kauai or other islands, it may be more cost-effective to fly round trip to Honolulu, and then book cheap, puddle-jumper flights to your other island destinations. .
-Low-cost carrier Southwest just launched flights to the Hawaiian Islands as well as inter-island routes.
-This additional competition is helping to bring down the cost of airfare to the islands across all airlines.
-Search for low-cost airfare using NEA Vacations.
+Oahu—and its Daniel K. Inouye International Airport—in Honolulu—is typically the cheapest of Hawaii’s major airports to fly into on a long-haul flight from the mainland.
+Even if you intend to spend most or all of your time on Maui, Kauai or other islands, it may be more cost-effective to fly round-trip to Honolulu, and then book cheap, puddle-jumper flights to your other island destinations.

 Oahu is Hawaii’s third-biggest island, but it’s probably most famous for its starring role in TV shows and movies such as “Hawaii Five-0,” “Lost” and “50 First Dates.”
 The island offers a more urban resort experience in the bustling city of Honolulu and a more mellow scene in surf towns along its North Shore.